Putting Out Fires

 6. Describe how you would handle a confrontation between two employees.

-7. Describe your process when you open your email and see an inbox full of emails to which you need to resolve and respond.
+7. Describe your process when you open your email and see an inbox full of emails to which you need to respond.

 8. Are you dealing with the urgent or the important?

-9. “You have issues staying focused in meetings or conversations so you miss vital information.”
+9. Do you ever have issues staying focused in meetings or conversations so you miss vital information?

 10. Do you take mental breaks during and after the battle?